electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-5. If you want, delete the `dev` and `factory` directories.
+5. If you wish, delete the `dev` and `factory` directories.

-6. If you want, log out from impCentral API.
+6. If you wish, log out from impCentral API.

 ```
 > impt auth logout